yulingggg/gradle-build-scan-quickstart/README.md

 This is an example project that you can use to experience [build scans][gradle.com].

-It is a small Java project that has the [build scan plugin][plugin] already applied.
+It is a small Java project that has the [Gradle Build Scan Plugin][plugin] already applied.

 ## Create a build scan